 Ice Barrel Pricing

-The Ice Barrel retails for $1,199.97 plus $95.00 for shipping.
+The Ice Barrel 400 retails for $1,199.97 plus $95.00 for shipping.
 But if you use my affiliate code MKUMMER, you’ll get $150 off your purchase.
-The Ice Barrel is also available on Amazon, but you won’t be able to use my discount code if you purchase it there.

-My Experience With the Ice Barrel
+My Experience With the Ice Barrel 400

 For starters, I feel comfortable being upright in the barrel, knowing that I can just stand up if need be.
-I’m a seasoned cold plunger and I don’t freak out when my entire body (including my head) is submerged in ice-cold water for extended periods (I spent 15 minutes in the Ice Barrel while recording my upcoming video review).
+I’m a seasoned cold plunger and I don’t freak out when my entire body (including my head) is submerged in ice-cold water for extended periods (I spent 15 minutes in the Ice Barrel while recording my video review).

 However, being upright instead of lying on my back feels more natural and calming.
 Plus, it offers me a better view of our backyard while enjoying the cold.